kmiller96/kalemiller.com/README.md

 directories we care about.

 ## Blog
 My blog is stored under the `blog/` path.
+This is built by my CD pipeline in the blog repository.
 It is automatically served as a static site by Caddy.
 See the `Caddyfile` for more information.